 Drew is the editor-in-chief of the Words of the Wolf newsletter for the Nevada ASUN Wolf Shop.
 Additionally, she is a supervisor for the graphics and marketing team at the Wolf Shop.
 Drew is a member of the National Association of Black Journalists.

 Andrew Mendez is a Latino first-generation student at the University of Nevada, Reno.
 His passion for journalism stems high.
 Mendez has zoomed through the Reynolds School of Journalism, now only a sophomore, he continues to dive into new endeavors.

 Due to his work at the Nevada Sagebrush as the Spanish language editor, as one of KUNR’s bilingual student reporters, and as a member of the National Association of Hispanic Journalists, Mendez sets his standards high and dreams of reporting in English and Spanish on Latin-American politics.
-In 2019, he placed in the Top 20 of that year’s Hearst Journalism Awards Competition.
+In 2019 and 2020, he placed in the Top 20 of that year’s Hearst Journalism Radio Awards Competition.